 The project takes as it’s starting point John Ruskin’s Migratory Dairy School, a 19th century local initiative that provided local farmers with the additional skills necessary to diversify their production and increase their income.

 2. Building of the Portable CPMU and extension of co-production social system

 3. Implementing and bringing the Mobile Dairy School to full use

-The project also draws from Fernando Garcia-Dory’s previous work in which he initiated a Shepherd´s School in 2004, an project that continues today.
+The project also draws from Fernando Garcia-Dory’s previous work in which he initiated a Shepherds' School in 2004 in rural Asturias, a project that continues today.
 He is also connected to the National Shepherds Federation, supports the World Alliance of Mobile Indigenous Pastoralists since 2007 and is collaborating with the Spanish Artisan Cheesemakers Association.